-Ending Trials Early
+Ending Cancer Clinical Trials Early

 In some cases, a trial might be stopped because:

-- Enough patients cannot be recruited
+- Enough people cannot be recruited to take part

 - The results of other trials are published that answer the research question or make it irrelevant